Reason and Emotion: Home media

-The short was released on May 18, 2004 on Walt Disney Treasures: Walt Disney on the Front Lines.
+The short was released on May 18, 2004, on Walt Disney Treasures: Walt Disney on the Front Lines.

 Critical reception

-IndieWire wrote, "Reason and Emotion is exactly the kind of thing that sticks in your mind because it is strange, a wartime film that used a visual metaphor to make a case about Americans keeping their calm during WWII."
+IndieWire wrote: "Reason and Emotion is exactly the kind of thing that sticks in your mind because it is strange, a wartime film that used a visual metaphor to make a case about Americans keeping their calm during WWII."

+Additional media appearances

+The cartoon characters "Reason" and "Emotion" also appear in the Upjohn Company's educational short animated feature, "Understanding Alcohol Use and Abuse", which was produced by Walt Disney Productions in 1979.
+This feature was the final installment of Upjohn's Triangle of Health series.